 “Flatland”, a novella by Edwin Abbott Abbott, describes a world that exists in 2 dimensions.
 The male inhabitants of this world are polygons while the females are a single line.
 The main character is a square in this world.
 One day the square is visited by a being from another world.
 The visitor is a sphere from a 3-dimensional world.
 The sphere appears as a circle in the 2D world.
 However, as the sphere moves in and out of the 2D world its size grows and diminishes.
-The story goes on to tell how the Square’s mind is blown when Sphere takes him into the 3D world.
+The story goes on to tell how Square’s mind is blown when Sphere takes him into the 3D world.

-Square is initially unable to comprehend the nature of Sphere while it existed in the 2D world.
+Square is initially unable to comprehend the nature of the Sphere while it existed in the 2D world.
 Try as he might his mental models and his ability to describe Sphere were limited by the limitations of his own world.

-It’s not just in Abbott’s imagination where we see how the limitation of existing models constrains how the world is interpreted.
+It’s not just in Abbott’s imagination that we see how the limitation of existing models constrains how the world is interpreted.
 The natives of Papua New Guinea were mystified as goods arrived by aeroplane to their islands.
 They had no previous exposure to aeroplanes, therefore they assumed that the goods were gifts from the gods.
 To continue their good fortune, they created bamboo aeroplanes believing this would bring further good providence.
 These became known as cargo cults.

 Organisations have cultures too.
 Many invest heavily in developing their cultures while others happen more accidentally.
-Regardless of how that culture was developed it is a limitation on how new ideas and concepts can be interpreted and assimilated.
+Regardless of how that culture was developed, it is a limitation on how new ideas and concepts can be interpreted and assimilated.